voltdatalab/nucleo-landing/newsletters/index.md

 ---
 layout: pages
-title: 'Newsletter Núcleo Jornalismo'
+title: 'Newsletters'
-desc: 'O essencial sobre o que publicamos'
+desc: 'Conheça as newsletters do do Núcleo Jornalismo'
 subtitle: ''
 link: ''
 subTitle: ''